tig/mcec/docs/documentation.md

 Also note that you should not make commands a single character or it will interfere with the ability to simulate individual character key presses.

-#### Disabling All Internal Commands
+### Disabling All Internal Commands

 You can force MCE Controller to only listen to and act on commands defined in the MCEControl.commands file.
-To do this use the Windows registry editor to create the `HKEY_LOCAL_MACHINE\SOFTWARE\Kindel Systems\MCE Controller` registry key and set <font face="Courier New">DisableInternalCommands</font> (a DWORD value) to anything other than 0.
+To do this use the Windows registry editor to create the `HKEY_LOCAL_MACHINE\SOFTWARE\Kindel Systems\MCE Controller` registry key and set `DisableInternalCommands` (a DWORD value) to anything other than 0.

 This will disable ALL internal commands.